 Dog bite incidents are common in Philadelphia and the United States as a whole.
 Centers for Disease Control data show that millions of people are victims of dog bites every year.
 In some cases, the dog bite is part of a violent attack that results in very painful injuries and emotional scarring.
-Dog bites can often even lead to serious bodily injury and disfigurement.
+A Philadelphia dog bite attorney will help you in the claim process in case of serious bodily injury and disfigurement.

 Dog bite injuries comprise approximately 1 percent of all emergency visits in the United States.
 About 44,000 of those dog attack injuries involved facial injuries, and two-thirds of those victims required reconstructive surgery for the damage incurred.
 Children ages 5 to 9 are common victims of dog bites and frequently require medical attention for their injuries.
 Because of the children’s size, these victims are more likely to be bitten in the neck and head.

 After the dog bite wounds have been treated by a medical professional, it is time to address the question of legal responsibility.
 Dog bite victims may be entitled to compensation from the dog’s owner for pain and suffering, medical costs, physical disfigurement, loss of income, and more.

 The experienced injury lawyers at the Law Offices of Samuel Fishman know that a dog bite injury can take months, years, or longer to heal.
 This is why we follow a unique strategy for each dog bite injury case to best position claimants to receive sufficient compensation from the responsible party.
 Samuel Fishman and his highly skilled team regularly represent dog bite claimants in both state and federal court.